-General Motors is expected to launch a Chevrolet conventional medium duty class 4/5 truck in the 2018 calendar year, likely as a 2019 model year vehicle.
+General Motors will launch Chevrolet conventional medium duty class 4 and class 5 trucks in the 2018 calendar year, likely as a 2019 model year vehicle.
 Whether a GMC variant will be available alongside the Chevy variant is currently unknown.

 Following is speculative and unconfirmed information about the 2019 GMC Medium Duty Conventional Truck.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors.

 If you notice any inaccuracies about the information provided, have recommendations, or suggestions to share, please let us know here.

 In March 2017, General Motors announced that it plans to introduce a “flagship, medium duty truck” for the Chevrolet brand.
 The announcement confirmed that the upcoming Medium Duty truck will:

 - Utilize a Duramax turbo-diesel engine and an Allison transmission